All case studiesTravel & ExpenseFirst 30 days

 We opened a new front to automate accounting exchange with a third-party system, without waiting for the broader modernization to finish.

-- TecnoAccion SFTP integration for accounting files covering advances and expense reports.
+• SFTP integration with an external provider for accounting files covering advances and expense reports.

-- Progressive refactor of the CSV generation flow.
+• Progressive refactor of the file generation flow.

-- Coverage from business logic down to WebJobs and technical configuration.
+• End-to-end coverage: from business logic down to automated processes and configuration.

-The system readout went beyond scattered notes -- it turned into scored artifacts the team could use to prioritize.
+We turned the system readout into scored artifacts the team could use to prioritize, not scattered notes.

 Visible impact in the first month